Murder of Annie Le: Prosecution

 After his arrest, Clark was held on $3 million bail at the MacDougall-Walker Correctional Institution, a maximum-security prison in Suffield, Connecticut.
-He appeared in Connecticut Superior Court on October 6, 2009 but did not then enter a plea to the charges.
-His hearing was delayed until January 26, 2010 since not all of the materials in the case had been made available to the lawyers.
+He appeared in Connecticut Superior Court on October 6, 2009, but did not then enter a plea to the charges.
+His hearing was delayed until January 26, 2010, since not all of the materials in the case had been made available to the lawyers.
 Clark initially pleaded not guilty on January 26.
-His pretrial hearing was scheduled for March 3, 2010 in New Haven with pretrial evidence processing scheduled for July 26.
+His pretrial hearing was scheduled for March 3, 2010, in New Haven with pretrial evidence processing scheduled for July 26.

 In October 2010, Clark's case was continued and another hearing was scheduled for February 9, 2011.
 In March 2011, Clark entered a guilty plea in Le's murder in exchange for a 44-year prison term.
 On an additional charge of an attempted sexual assault of Le, he entered an Alford plea, a guilty plea that does not admit the facts but concedes the sufficiency of the evidence against him.
 Clark officially entered the pleas on March 17 and he was formally sentenced to 44 years' imprisonment on June 3.
-While Clark expressed great remorse at his sentencing, he offered no explanation for the attack and no motive was given.
+At his sentencing, Clark took responsibility for his actions and expressed remorse for the murder.

-Clark is serving his sentence at the Cheshire Correctional Institution as inmate #371189, and is scheduled for release on September 16, 2053.
+Clark is serving his sentence at the Cheshire Correctional Institution, and is scheduled for release on September 16, 2053.
+Under a 2023 law expanding parole eligibility for youthful offenders, however, he will become eligible for parole after serving 60% sentence, or 26.4 years.